-If Timer/Counter2 controller is enabled, it will keep running during sleep.
+If Timer/Counter2 and/or the LCD controller are enabled, they will keep running during sleep.
 The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK2, and the Global Interrupt Enable bit in SREG is set.
+It can also wake up from an LCD controller interrupt.

-If the Timer/Counter2 is not running, Power-down mode is recommended instead of Power-save mode.
+If neither Timer/Counter2 nor the LCD controller is running, Power-down mode is recommended instead of Power-save mode.

-The Timer/Counter2 can be clocked both synchronously and asynchronously in Powersave mode.
-If Timer/Counter2 is not using the asynchronous clock, the Timer/Counter

-Oscillator is stopped during sleep.
-If Timer/Counter2 is not using the synchronous clock, the clock source is stopped during sleep.
-Note that even if the synchronous clock is running in Power-save, this clock is only available for Timer/Counter2.
+The LCD controller and Timer/Counter2 can be clocked both synchronously and asynchronously in Power-save mode.
+The clock source for the two modules can be selected independent of each other.
+If neither the LCD controller nor the Timer/Counter2 is using the asynchronous clock, the Timer/Counter Oscillator is stopped during sleep.
+If neither the LCD controller nor the Timer/Counter2 is using the synchronous clock, the clock source is stopped during sleep.
+Note that even if the synchronous clock is running in Power-save, this clock is only available for the LCD controller and Timer/Counter2.